 Professor Randall, Professor in Applied Neurophysiology said: "Much of our work is about understanding dysfunctional electrical signalling in the diseased brain, in particular Alzheimer's disease.
 We began to question, however, why even the healthy brain can slow down once you reach my age.
 Previous investigations elsewhere have described age-related changes in processes that are triggered by action potentials, but our findings are significant because they show that generating the action potential in the first place is harder work in aged brain cells.

 "Also by identifying sodium channels as the likely culprit for this reluctance to produce action potentials, our work even points to ways in which we might be able modify age-related changes to neuronal excitability, and by inference cognitive ability."

-The research, entitled 'Age-related changes to Na+ channel gating contribute to modified intrinsic neuronal excitability' by Andrew D Randall, Clair Booth and Jon T Brown, is published in the journal Neurobiology of Aging and funded by Pfizer who are long-standing collaborators with Randall and Brown.
-The paper is available to download: www.sciencedirect.com/science/article/pii/S0197458011005756
+More information: The research, entitled 'Age-related changes to Na+ channel gating contribute to modified intrinsic neuronal excitability' by Andrew D Randall, Clair Booth and Jon T Brown, is published in the journal Neurobiology of Aging and funded by Pfizer who are long-standing collaborators with Randall and Brown.
+The paper is available to download: www.sciencedirect.com/science/ … ii/S0197458011005756